loopbackio/strong-soap/Readme.md

 ```

 ###Overriding the namespace prefix
-`node-soap` is still working out some kinks regarding namespaces.
+`strong-soap` is still working out some kinks regarding namespaces.
 If you find that an element is given the wrong namespace prefix in the request body, you can add the prefix to it's name in the containing object.
 I.E.:

 ```javascript
   client.MyService.MyPort.MyFunction({'ns1:name': 'value'}, function(err, result) {